 GeneCards Summary for MYOG Gene

 MYOG (Myogenin (Myogenic Factor 4)) is a Protein Coding gene.
-Diseases associated with MYOG include malignant mesenchymoma and mesenchymoma.
-Among its related pathways are L1CAM interactions and Regulation of Wnt-mediated beta catenin signaling and target gene transcription.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and E-box binding.
+Diseases associated with MYOG include conventional leiomyosarcoma and inflammatory leiomyosarcoma.
+Among its related pathways are Developmental Biology and Regulation of Wnt-mediated beta catenin signaling and target gene transcription.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is MYOD1.

 UniProtKB/Swiss-Prot for MYOG Gene